-The minimum capital share is $\leq$ 50,000, which may bepaid in cash or in species.
-A private limited partnership (Lda) tends to be used for smaller investments, with lower capital share than in a limited liability company (the minimum required by law is $\leq$ 5,000 in money or in kind).
+The minimum capital share is \in 50,000, which may be paid in cash or in species.
+A private limited partnership (Lda) tends to be used for smaller investments, with no capital share minimum required by law.
 A minimum of two shareholders is required, although it also is possible to set up a private limited partnership with only one shareholder, which is designated by Sociedade Unipessoal por Quotas (SUQ).
 Registration with the Commercial Registry and fiscal authorities also is required.